 If you're staying in Berlin over Christmas itself, bear in mind that many things will close early on December 24th (if they open at all) and will usually be closed on the 25th and 26th as well.
 Public transport still runs,and it can really be a nice opportunity to explore the city when it's quiet.

 What to wear

 The weather in Berlin does get quite cold during winter.
-It's common for temperatures to drop to well below 0°C in December, so it's worth packing plenty of warm clothes...or buy some in Berlin - the Germans know a thing or two about winter clothes!
+It's common for temperatures to drop to well below 0°C in December, so it's worth packing plenty of warm clothes (though it's also worth me saying that Berlin's shops are a great place to buy winter clothes).
 Either one thick jacket or several layers is a good idea, and I always like to have a nice pair of gloves and a warm hat too.

 Snow isn't unheard of either, especially later in the month, so you might get at least a small taste of a white Christmas on your visit...no guarantees, though!
 Beautiful though snow is, it does mean it can get a bit slippery underfoot, though pavements on larger roads tend to get swept and gritted quite regularly.
 Packing a nice warm pair of shoes or boots with good grips is a good idea!

-On the flipside, in a milder winter, it can rain - I like to keep a small umbrella in my bag just in case.
+On the flip side, in a milder winter, it can rain - I like to keep a small umbrella in my pocket just in case.